 What is an "Irrational Fear?"

-The word irrational can be offensive for some people.
+The word irrational can be offensive to some people.
 After all, the fear seems very real – and in some cases, there may be a reason to have that fear.
 But even a legitimate fear can be irrational depending on the way that it runs your life.

 For example, let's say you have a fear of snakes – known as Ophidiophobia.
 Snakes can be dangerous – there are many poisonous snakes – but 99.99% of the time there are no snakes around you, and even if there were, snakes don't bite on a whim.
 In fact, in the United States, you have a 1 in 48,942,807 chance of being killed by a snake.